-1 It is important that the terms we shall successively employ, adopting the classification of M. Émile Blanchard, -"APIENS, APIDÆ and APITÆ, - should not be confounded.
+1 It is important that the terms we shall successively employ, adopting the classification of M. Emile Blanchard-Apiens, Apidæ, and Apitæ-should not be confounded.
 The tribe of the Apiens comprises all families of bees.
-The Apidæ constitute he first of these families, and are subdivided into three groups: the Meliponæ, the Apiæ, and the Bombi (humble-bees).
-And, finally, whe Apiæ include all the different varieties of our domestic bees.
+The Apidæ constitute the first of these families, and are subdivided into three groups: the Meliponæ, the Apitæ, and the Bombi (humble-bees).
+And, finally, the Apitæ include all the different varieties of our domestic bees.

-o less in the same relation to the inhabitants of our hives as the cave-dwellers to the fortunate who live in our great cities.
-You will probably more than once have seen her fluttering about the bushes, in a deserted corner of your garden, without realising that you were carelessly watching the venerable ancestor to whom we probably owe most of our flowers and fruits (for it is actually estimated that more than a hundred thousand varieties of plants would disappear if the bees did not visit them) and possibly even our civilisation, for in these mysteries all things intertwine.
+that you were carelessly watching the venerable ancestor to whom we probably owe most of our flowers and fruits (for it is actually estimated that more than a hundred thousand varieties of plants would disappear if the bees did not visit them), and possibly even our civilisation, for in these mysteries all things intertwine.
 She is nimble and attractive, the variety most common in France being elegantly marked with white on a black background.
 But this elegance hides an inconceivable poverty.
 She leads a life of starvation.
 She is almost naked, whereas her sisters are clad in a warm and sumptuous fleece.
 She has not, like the Apidæ, baskets to gather the pollen, nor, in their default, the tuft of the Andrenæ, nor the ventral brush of the Gastrilegidæ.
-Her tiny claws must laboriously gather the powder from the calices, which powder she needs must swallow in order to take it back to her lair.
-She has no implements other than her tongue. her mouth and her claws; but her tongue is too short, her legs are feeble, and her mandibles without strength.
-Unable to produce wax, bore holes through wood, or dig in the earth, she contrives clumsy galleries in the tender pith of dry berries; erects a few awkward cells, stores these with a little food for the offspring she never will see; and then, having accomplished this poor task of hers, that tends she knows not whither and of whose aim we are no less ignorant, she goes off and dies in a corner, as solitarily as she had lived.
+Her tiny claws must laboriously gather the powder from the calyces, which powder she needs must swallow to take it back to her lair.
+She has no implements other than her tongue, her mouth, and her claws; but her tongue is too short, her claws are feeble, and her mandibles without strength.
+Unable to produce wax, bore holes through wcod, or dig in the earth, she contrives clumsy galleries in the tender pith of dry berries; erects a few awkward cells, stores these with a little food for the offspring she never will see, and then, having accomplished this poor task of hers, that tends she knows not whither and of whose aim we are no less ignorant, she goes off and dies in a corner, as solitarily as she had lived.

-We shall pass over many intermediary species, wherein we may see the gradual lengthening of the tongue, enabling more nectar to be extracted from the cups of corollas, and the dawning formation and subsequent development of the apparatus for collecting pollen, - hairs, tufts, brushes on the tibia, on the tarsus, and abdomen, - as also claws and mandibles becoming stronger, useful secretions being formed, and the genius that presides over the construction of dwellings seeking and finding extraordinary improvement in every direction.
+We shall pass over many intermediary species, wherein we may see the gradual lengthening of the tongue, enabling more nectar to be extracted from the cups of corollas, and the dawning formation and subsequent development of the apparatus for collecting pollen-hairs, tufts, brushes on the tibia, on the tarsus and abdomen-as also claws and mandibles becoming stronger, useful secretions being formed, and the genius that presides over the construction of dwellings seeking and finding extraordinary improvement in every direction.
 Such a study would need a whole volume.
-I will merely outline a chapter of il, less than a chapter, a page, which shall show how the hesitating endeavours of the will to live and be happier result in the birth, development, and affirmation of social intelligence.
+I will merely outline a chapter of it, less than a chapter, a page, which shall show how the hesitating endeavours of the will to live and be happier result in the birth, development, and affirmation of social intelligence.